seancfoley/IPAddress/ipaddress.md

 `IPAddress` sequential blocks or prefix blocks that cover the exact same range of addresses, providing a couple of different ways to go from `IPAddressSeqRange` to `IPAddress` instances.
 To go in the reverse direction, from `IPAddress` to `IPAddressSeqRange`, you can start with a sequential block iterator to convert any `IPAddress` instance to a series of `IPAddress` sequential blocks.
-Then you can convert each `IPAddress` sequential block to an `IPAddressSeqRange` with the method `toSequentialRange`.
+Then you can convert each `IPAddress` sequential block to an `IPAddressSeqRange` with the method `coverWithSequentialRange`.
 Finally, to eliminate overlap and obtain a minimal list of `IPAddressSeqRange` instances, you can use the `join` method of `IPAddressSeqRange`.

 Here we show code examples of a round-trip from a sequential range to a list of sequential or prefix blocks, and then back again, merging the list of blocks back to the original sequential range.